 For couples with bolder and more defined style, there's always the option of bucking tradition and trying something a bit different.
 Look for what's in vogue, but within reason.
 Most of your engagement outfit selection process is about finding the perfect balance.
 As with all the other points on this list, stay within your comfort zone and don't wear something way out of whatever ordinary means to you.

 9. Or Keep It Classic

 For those interested in a classic or vintage style, you can always lean into tradition.
 There's nothing wrong with the simple and iconic dress-for-her, suit-for-him style seen in photos from the 1960s and earlier.
 We like a dark, trim suit with simple, minimal lines and an understated dark tie over a crisp, white dress shirt.
-Combine that with an elegant dark or rich-colored dress with some contrasting color accessories and you have a winning combo that's timeless, elegant and tasteful.
+Combine that with an elegant dark or rich-coloured dress with some contrasting colour accessories and you have a winning combo that's timeless, elegant and tasteful.